okta/okta.github.io/_source/_posts/2018-07-19-basic-crud-react-and-spring-boot.md

 ---
 layout: blog_post
-title: "Build a Basic CRUD App with React and Spring Boot 2.0"
+title: "Build a Basic CRUD App with React and Spring Boot"
 author: mraible
 description: "React is one of the most popular JavaScript frameworks, and Spring Boot is wildly popular in the Java ecosystem.
 This article shows you how to use them in the same app, and secure it all with Okta."
-tags: [authentication, spring boot, spring boot 2.0, react, reactjs, oidc]
+tags: [authentication, spring boot, spring boot 2.1, react, reactjs, oidc]
 tweets:
 - "React + Spring Boot makes for a nice development experience.
 Learn how to make them work together with OIDC authentication →"
 - "Spring Boot with @java + React with @javascript == 💙.
 Learn how to build a @springboot + @reactjs CRUD app today!"
 ---

 React was designed to make it painless to create interactive UIs.
-It's state management is efficient and only updates components when your data changes.
+Its state management is efficient and only updates components when your data changes.
 Component logic is written in JavaScript, which means you can keep state out of the DOM and create components that are encapsulated.

 Developers like CRUD (create, read, update, and delete) apps because they show a lot of the base functionality that you need when creating an app.
-Once you have the basics of CRUD figured out, most of the client-server plumbing is finished, and you can move on to implementing the necessary business logic.
+Once you have the basics of CRUD completed in an app, most of the client-server plumbing is finished, and you can move on to implementing the necessary business logic.

 Today, I'll show you how to create a basic CRUD app with Spring Boot in React.
 You might remember a similar article I wrote for Angular last year: [Build a Basic CRUD App with Angular 5.0 and Spring Boot 2.0](/blog/2017/12/04/basic-crud-angular-and-spring-boot).
 That tutorial uses OAuth 2.0's implicit flow and our [Okta Angular SDK](https://www.npmjs.com/package/@okta/okta-angular).
 In this tutorial, I'll be using OAuth's Authorization Code flow and packaging the React app in the Spring Boot app for production.
 At the same time, I'll show you how to keep React's productive workflow for developing locally.

 You will need [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html), [Node.js 8](https://nodejs.org/), and [Yarn](https://yarnpkg.com/en/docs/install) installed to complete this tutorial.
 You can use npm instead of Yarn, but you'll need to translate the Yarn syntax to npm.

 ## Create an API App with Spring Boot 2.0

 I'm a frequent speaker at conferences and user groups around the world.
 My favorite user groups to speak at are Java User Groups (JUGs).
 I've been a Java developer for almost 20 years, and I love the Java community.
 One of my good friends, James Ward, said doing a JUG Tour was one of his favorite developer advocate activities back in the day.
 I recently took his advice and traded overseas conferences for JUG meetups in the US.

 Why am I telling you this?
 Because I thought it'd be fun to create a "JUG Tours" app today that allows you to create/edit/delete JUGs, as well as view upcoming events.

 To begin, navigate to [start.spring.io](https://start.spring.io) and make the following selections:

 * **Group:** `com.okta.developer`
 * **Artifact:** `jugtours`
 * **Dependencies**: `JPA`, `H2`, `Web`, `Lombok`

 {% img blog/spring-boot-2-react/spring-initializr.png alt:"Spring Initializr" width:"800" %}{: .center-image }

 Click **Generate Project**, expand `jugtours.zip` after downloading, and open the project in your favorite IDE.

 ### Add a JPA Domain Model

 The first thing you'll need to do is to create a domain model that'll hold your data.
 At a high level, there's a `Group` that represents the JUG, an `Event` that has a many-to-one relationship with `Group`, and a `User` that has a one-to-many relationship with `Group`.

 Create a `src/main/java/com/okta/developer/jugtours/model` directory and a `Group.java` class in it.

 ```java
 package com.okta.developer.jugtours.model;